MBTA bus: Future

-The MBTA began a phased 500-bus order in 2021, with delivery from 2022–2026.
-Under that plan, the agency would establish a continuous procurement process with 100 new buses per year, and buses retired after 12 years.

 Facilities

 MBTA buses are operated out of eight facilities.

+Replacements

+The North Cambridge bus facility, which was used by trackless trolleys until March 2022, is to be modified for battery-electric buses.
+A $27.3 million contract was issued in October 2023, with completion expected in November 2025.

-The MBTA plans to replace Quincy Garage with a larger facility near Quincy Adams station.
+Quincy Garage is being replaced with a larger facility near Quincy Adams station.
 The parcel was purchased for $38.2 million in March 2021.
+Early work, including demolition of an existing building at the site, was completed in mid-2022.
 Bids in May 2022 came in higher than expected – $360 million versus $280 million – prompting the MBTA to switch to Construction Management at Risk bidding for the project.
-A replacement of Arborway Garage on-site is planned for 2027.
+As of October 2023, the work is expected to cost $299 million, with substantial completion in March 2027.

+A replacement of Arborway Garage on-site is planned.
+As of 2023, it was originally expected to be completed in 2028.
+It will expand the fleet at that garage from 118 CNG buses to 200 battery-electric buses, including articulated buses for routes 28, 32, and 39.
+The project was paused in 2025 due to a lack of funding, and would take 5-6 years to design and build once funded.

 In July 2022, the MBTA indicated plans to purchase an adjacent parcel to expand Southampton Garage.
+In August 2025, the MBTA purchased a site in Medford to replace Fellsway and Lynn garages.

-Private buses
+Private operators

 Most local bus routes in Massachusetts outside the immediate MBTA operating area are operated by the state's other regional transit authorities (RTAs).
 However, some routes that connect with MBTA bus or subway service are operated by outside private contractors with partial subsidy by the MBTA.